cosmas-ships/kafka_rust_chat/README.md

 Mobile app

 ## Contributing
-Fork the repository
+-Fork the repository

-Create a feature branch
+-Create a feature branch

-Commit your changes
+-Commit your changes

-Push to the branch
+-Push to the branch

-Open a Pull Request
+-Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-### Happy Chatting! 🎉
+#### Happy Chatting! 🎉